coreprocess/unstyled-textarea-autosize/README.md

 The component accepts all properties of the intrinsic `div` component, including the `style` and `className` properties.
 In addition, it accepts the following properties:

 -   `readOnly?: boolean`: Content cannot be edited if set to `true`.
--   `value?: string`: The current content value of the text component.
+-   `value?: string`: The current content value of the text component (controlled mode).
+-   `initialValue?: string`: The initial content value of the text component (uncontrolled mode).
 -   `onValueChange?: (value: string) => void`: A callback function that is called each time the user edits the content.

+## Attributes

+A reference to the component provides all attributes of the intrinsic `div` DOM element.
+In addition, it provides the following attribute:

+-   `value: string`: The current content value of the text component.

+Please use the exported type `UnstyledTextareaAutosizeElement` for the reference.

 ## License